 Borrowings comprise the Term Funding Facility (TFF) that was established in March 2021 by the Reserve Bank of Australia (RBA) as part of a comprehensive policy package to support the Australian economy in the face of economic and financial disruptions resulting from the COVID-19 pandemic.
-The TFF provides a source of low cost funding for the banking system, with funding available for three year terms at an initial fixed interest rate of 0.25%, with further borrowing at 0.10%.
-The TFF borrowings are secured by several floating rate investments held by the RBA totalling \$5,359,000.
+The TFF provided a source of low cost funding for the banking system, with funding available for three year terms at an initial fixed interest rate of 0.25%, with further borrowing at 0.10%.
+The TFF borrowings were secured by several floating rate investments and was repaid in full to the RBA in June 2024.